Optimizing Retail Profits. Unveiling Calculations and Automated Strategies

 4. The system supports automatic psychological rounding of prices, for example, setting them at the level of “9.99”, which allows you to effectively use the psychological attractiveness of the numbers displayed on the price tag.

 5. The system stores information about purchase prices and will not allow the user to accidentally lower the cost below the purchase price.
+Integrate dynamic pricing seamlessly into these automated processes for a comprehensive pricing strategy.

 After the user sets the desired rules, automation closes the bulk of the pricing process.
 That is, the system takes on most of the labor costs for selecting and studying information, correcting tables, writing formulas in Excel and offers the user the best price, depending on the conditions set by him.
 In turn, the user either agrees with the proposed figures, or can make the necessary adjustments.